docker/cli/docs/reference/commandline/cli.md

 directory called `.docker` within your `$HOME` directory.

-Docker manages most of the files in the configuration directory and you should not modify them.
+Docker manages most of the files in the configuration directory and you shouldn't modify them.
 However, you can modify the `config.json` file to control certain aspects of how the `docker` command behaves.